 - Applicants whose native language is not English must also prove their ability to speak and write English.
 The Test of English as a Foreign Language (TOEFL) is required unless:

 - an applicant demonstrates completion of a graduate degree program where English is the language of instruction;

 - the applicant has completed at least one year of full-time graduate study in an institution where English is the language of instruction.
 These applicants must also submit a sample of their academic writing of approximately 20 pages in length.

 Applicants who take the Educational Testing Service's test of English as a Foreign Language (TOEFL) must provide acceptable scores to be considered for admission.
 Official scores should be sent directly to the Office of Enrollment Management from the Educational Testing Service.
 The Jesuit School of Theology’s institutional code number for the TOEFL is 4390.
 For more information about the exam, please visit the TOEFL website at: www.toefl.org

-*New Directions Applicants: Costs are dependent upon the number of courses taken, and the number of semesters studied; the above amount covers two courses per semester for two semesters.
-Please see the Estimated Expenses information prepared by the New Directions office.
+*JST Renewal Program applicants: Costs are dependent upon the number of courses taken, and the number of semesters studied; the above amount covers two courses per semester for two semesters.
+Please see the Estimated Expenses information prepared by the JST Renewal Program office.